jovandeginste/jovandeginste.github.io/_posts/2016-05-29-migrating-internal-documentation-from-mediawiki-to-gollum.md

 watch -n 10 ./progress
 ```

-## 4. convert the `html` files to `rst` and/or `md` and save them in a new yaml file
+## 4. convert the html files to rst and/or md and save them in a new yaml file

 The next step seemed to be easier.
-Given that most work was in converting to `html`, the conversion to `rst` or `md` was a lot more straight forward!
+Given that most work was in converting to html, the conversion to `rst` or `md` was a lot more straight forward!
 I wrote a single script [html2any](https://github.com/jovandeginste/mediawiki_to_gollum/blob/master/html2any.rb) that could do both (and other) conversions depending on the first parameter:

 ## 5. generate `git commit` from every 2nd step yaml file in chronological order.

-Now that all data was safely stored in a useful format with the necessary metadata, we can start sending it to `git`.
+Now that all data was safely stored in a useful format with the necessary metadata, we can start sending it to git.
 Again a simple ruby script [any2git.rb](https://github.com/jovandeginste/mediawiki_to_gollum/blob/master/any2git.rb)

 ## 6. load the constructed git repository into a clean Gollum installation (using Docker of course)